 Meningitis – Prophylaxis and Cure

-The World Health Organization (WHO) defines meningitis as an infection of the central nervous system affecting the meninges (i.e. thin protective membranes) of brain and spinal cord.
-The meningeal infection results in the inflammation of cerebral and spinal meninges and often caused by bacterial, viral or fungal pathogens that may result in mild to severe complications resulting in variable morbidity and mortality in accordance with the virulence of the invading pathogen.
-Meningitis may also progress as a severe manifestation of subarachnoid hemorrhage, cancers or chemical irritation.
+The World Health Organization (WHO) defines meningitis as an infection of the central nervous system affecting the meninges (i.e. thin protective membranes) of the brain and spinal cord.
+The meningeal infection results in the inflammation of cerebral and spinal meninges and is often caused by bacterial, viral, or fungal pathogens that may result in mild to severe complications resulting in variable morbidity and mortality in accordance with the virulence of the invading pathogen.
+Meningitis may also progress as a severe manifestation of subarachnoid hemorrhage, cancers, or chemical irritation.

-Five to ten cases of bacterial meningitis in 100,000 individuals reported in United States every year, with a death toll of more than 2000, majorly affecting children below five years of age.
-The bacterial meningitis in neonates is the result of Listeria monocytogenes, Escherichia coli or Group B Streptococcus infestation.
+Five to ten cases of bacterial meningitis in 100,000 individuals are reported in the United States every year, with a death toll of more than 2000, majorly affecting children below five years of age.
+Bacterial meningitis in neonates is the result of Listeria monocytogenes, Escherichia coli, or Group B Streptococcus infestation.
 Haemophilus influenzae type b primarily causes meningitis in infants.
-However, the disease extends its roots in adolescents and adults through the pathogens like Neisseria meningitidis, Streptococcus pneumonia and Listeria monocytogenes.
+However, the disease extends its roots in adolescents and adults through the pathogens like Neisseria meningitidis, Streptococcus pneumonia, and Listeria monocytogenes.